The Management Team - Terrestrial Archeology

 Charlotte D. Pevny, Ph.D. - Project Manager, Prehistoric Archeology

 Dr. Charlotte Pevny completed her undergraduate studies in Anthropology at the University of Louisiana, Lafayette; the Master of Science degree in Urban Studies with an emphasis on urban archeology from the University of New Orleans; and the Ph.D. in Anthropology from Texas A&M University.
-Dr. Pevny has seven years experience with the Goodwin team, interrupted by her Ph.D. program.
+Dr. Pevny has ten years experience with the Goodwin team, interrupted by her Ph.D. program.
 She has worked on survey, testing and evaluation, and data recovery projects in Alabama, Arkansas, Florida, Louisiana, Maryland, Mississippi, and Puerto Rico.
 She also has participated in projects for a number of federal agencies, including the U.S. Army Corps of Engineers (New Orleans, St. Louis, and Vicksburg Districts) and the U.S. Postal Service, and for a number of energy sector firms, co-authoring numerous technical reports detailing the results of cultural resources investigations.
 She served as Project Manager in a curation and NAGPRA-related needs assessment funded by the U.S. Army Corps of Engineers, Vicksburg District, for all NAGPRA-related human remains and associated burial goods.
 After receiving her Ph.D. and rejoining R. Christopher Goodwin & Associates, Inc., she assumed the company’s technical lead in lithic usewear analysis and experimental archeology, focusing on lithic assemblages from early sites.
 She recently published an article examining the efficiency of biface and blade core technologies and the implications for Early Paleoindian technological organization.

 Alan R. Potter, M.A. - GIS Coordinator, Prehistoric Archeology